 - Have acceptable program application documents (references, resume, essay questions, etc.)

-Conditional admission may be granted to an applicant who has met the GPA and TOEFL/IELTS requirements for unconditional admission, but has not submitted all other required documentation and/or completed the testing LSAT or MAT.
-The documentation and satisfactory completion of the LSAT or MAT must be completed and processed before the student may enroll in a second semester.
+Conditional admission may be granted to an applicant who has met the GPA and TOEFL/IELTS requirements for unconditional admission but has not submitted all other required documentation and/or completed the testing LSAT or MAT.
+The documentation and satisfactory completion of the LSAT or MAT must be completed and processed before the student may enroll in the second semester.

 Applicants not meeting the GPA or testing requirements for unconditional admission may be considered for provisional admission by the program.
 Students must submit all program documents before admission to the university.
 No more than nine (9) hours of graduate credit earned while on provisional admission status will count toward a degree.
 To gain unconditional status, the student must complete a minimum of nine (9) hours approved graduate work with a minimum GPA of 3.00 in all courses taken, meet all other admission criteria, and meet all provisions set by the program.